Laser Therapy ?

 Pulsing rate equals the

-number of times per second light is emitted.
+number of times per second the laser turns on or off.
 Research

 has demonstrated there are pulsing rate specific effects